-Nearly all infants throw up when they are small, either in a small burp that’s a little wet, or a little vomit occasionally.
+Nearly all infants throw up when they are small, either in a small, wet burp or a little vomit, occasionally.
 But if your baby vomits frequently, and forcefully, that’s a clear sign of pyloric stenosis.
 Read on to know what it means and how you can help your little one.

 What is Pyloric Stenosis or ‘Forceful Vomiting’ in Infants?

-Termed either as infantile hypertrophic pyloric stenosis, or congenital hypertrophic pyloric stenosis, it is unmistakable vomiting that emerges out in a gush, causing immense trouble for the baby.
-This usually happens when the pylorus passage connecting the stomach to the intestine cramps up and stops any food from proceeding further.
+Termed as infantile hypertrophic pyloric stenosis or congenital hypertrophic pyloric stenosis, it is unmistakable vomiting that emerges out in a gush, causing immense trouble for the baby.
+This usually happens when the pylorus passage, connecting the stomach to the intestine, cramps up and stops any food from proceeding further.
 In the absence of digestion, the stomach has no option but to push out the feeding via vomiting.

 How Common is Forceful Vomiting in Infants?